-The shelves in Rubén’s guest bedroom held dozens of copies of the Book of Mormon.
-Curious, he pulled out a copy and discovered Moroni’s promise that he could know the Book of Mormon was true through prayer.
+The shelves in Rubén’s guest bedroom held hundreds of copies of the Book of Mormon.
+Curious, he pulled out a copy and discovered Moroni’s promise (10:4-5) that he could know the Book of Mormon was true through prayer.

 “That promise touched me in a strange way — I wanted to read the book,” said the recently called General Authority Seventy.

 He took Moroni’s promise to heart and prayed to know if the Book of Mormon was true.
 He received an affirmative answer and told his surprised uncle that he wanted to be baptized.

 Honoring his agreement, Uncle Manuel didn’t discuss the gospel.
 Instead, he immediately sent Rubén back to Argentina where he could receive his mother’s permission to join the Church.
 He was soon baptized.